Hoyasumii/bee-movie/README.md

 We're not dating.

 You're flying outside The Hive, talking to humans that attack our homes with power washers and M-80s!
-One-eighth a stick of dynamite
+One-eighth a stick of dynamite!